Volunteer for SDC's Free Tax Preparation Program

 Volunteers receive free accredited training, help customers begin to build financial assets, and are part of a program that impacts thousands of households every year.
 Join us in making 2022 an outstanding and successful tax season by volunteering for VITA and making a difference in your community.

-Please note, due to the COVID-19 pandemic, all tax sites require face coverings and social distancing is practiced.
+All tax sites require face coverings and social distancing is practiced.
 Customer drop-off and pick-up methods are in place to minimize customer contact.
+Please visit SDC’s VITA Free Tax Preparation webpage to learn more about the program.

 CR-Social Development Commission is an Equal Opportunity Employer and Service Provider and does not discriminate on the basis of race, color, religion, sex, national origin, age, disability, political affiliation or belief.
 Auxiliary aids and services are available upon request to individuals with disabilities.
 If you need this information interpreted to a language you understand or in a different format, please contact La Toya Jones, Equal Opportunity Officer, at 414-906-2823 or email@example.com..
 Callers who are deaf or hearing or speech-impaired may reach us at Wisconsin Relay Number 711.